 The Royal College of Art

 Thank you all for all your help and support!

 On July 3rd we held a schools conference at the Lyric theatre in Hammersmith were children had the opportunity to present their project work and network with the other schools and project partners.

-For more information about the Mudlarks Project please read our project blog here or watch this short film.
+For more information about the Mudlarks Project please read our project blog here.